napsu/sparsePKL/README.md

 # sparsePKL - Sparse Pairwise Kernel Learning Software

 sparsePKL is a pairwise kernel learning algorithm based on nonsmooth DC (difference of two convex functions) optimization.
 It learns sparse models for predicting in pairwise data (e.g. drug-target interactions) by using double regularization with both L1-norm and L0-pseudonorm.
 The nonsmooth DC optimization problem is solved using the limited memory bundle DC algorithm (LMB-DCA).
 In addition, sparsePKL uses pairwise Kronecker product kernels computed via generalized vec-trick to model interactions between drug and target features.
 The included loss-functions for the pairwise kernel problem are:
-* least squares
+* squared loss,
-* squared hinge-loss
+* squared epsilon-insensitive loss,
-* semi-squared hinge-loss
+* epsilon-insensitive squared loss,
-* hinge-loss
+* epsilon-insensitive absolute loss,
-* L1-norm
+* absolute loss.